 “If Isis or al Qaeda were asked to devise a programme least likely to hamper their attacks and most liable to send the police off on wild goose hunts, they would find it difficult to devise anything more helpful to themselves than Prevent and the Counter-Terrorism and Security Act.
 The great majority British people have as much idea about how to identify a potential terrorist as their ancestors 400 years ago did about detecting witches”.

-In March 2016 on the remote and busy section of the A68 just south of Riding Mill in Northumbria, about as far away from where we might imagine a terrorist outrage would unfold or a brooding lone-wolf gunman would lurk somebody positioned himself in the mouth of a minor road junction opposite a green steel/alloy direction sign to Darlington and Corbridge.
+In March 2016 on the remote and busy section of the A68 just south of Riding Mill in Northumbria, about as far away from where we might imagine a terrorist outrage would unfold or a brooding lone-wolf gunman would lurk somebody positioned himself in the mouth of a minor road junction to Healey opposite a green steel/alloy direction sign to Darlington and Corbridge.
 He was armed with a 7.62mm high velocity rifle.
 He proceeded to open fire at the structure, firing the weapon across the road at head height, 13 bullets cleanly penetrated the 3mm plates.
 Those rounds had the energy to continue for up to 2 miles travelling at close to 3000 fps.
 The shot impacts were random and extended across the entire structure.
 Directly behind the structure there is a gorse bush and just 600 metres directly behind that and well within the weapons killing zone is a rural Industrial Estate.
 The gunman either retrieved all the spent cartridge cases or they were simply ejected inside the confines of the vehicle he used to get there because there was no other sign of his presence.
 It is not known how many shots in total were actually fired.

 The Northumbria Police, no less security briefed than any UK force were totally unaware of this shooting, no officers had noticed the site despite police vehicles regularly passing it and nobody had reported seeing or hearing anything suspicious.
 When they were informed their first reaction was extraordinary, they suggested that this damage was not caused by firearms but probably the result of material falling off passing lorries or stones thrown up by their tyres.
 After further contact their second response was to admit that the officer sent to inspect it couldn’t find the location.
 Having eventually found the site a police spokesman speaking to a local newspaper oddly attempted to divert attention by questioning the ability of someone being able to see such evidence whilst driving past.
 Their final response on receipt of a report from the individual that found and inspected it was that they would indeed formally investigate.